openstack/masakari/doc/source/user/process.rst

 Masakari team process
 =====================

-Masakari is always evolving its processes, but it's important to explain why we have them: so we can all work to ensure that the interactions we need to happen do happen.
-The process exists to make productive communication between all members of our community easier.
+Masakari is always evolving its processes to ensure productive communication between all members of our community easily.

 OpenStack Wide Patterns
 =======================